Shivin1016/react/readme.md

-                first ->default export function Setting(){}  export default Setting second -> named export --> syntex -> export function Setting(){} we can export default component only one but named export more than one
+                first ->default export function Setting(){}  export default Setting second -> named export --> syntex -> export function Setting(){} we can export default component only one but named export more than one 7->Props Drilling
+                You can send data form parent(App) to child(card) , so when we pass data from parent to child that is called props drilling and it sends in the form of object (to pass string use single code or duble code and for numbers/ objects use curly braces)
 Extra info --> To know ,in the current directory ->use commad-> pwd

 CONCEPTS->
+Before Learn Components lets Understand functions -->We make functions inside components before returning statement and the good thing is that when you add that function inside btn button then never call it instant using brackets write as it is the name of function other wise it runnign without clicking on btn
+-->You can make the function inside the btn also  using arrow or normal -->As whenever we have to pass the parameters to the function then we have to make another function then call it inside that with parameters for example you make an input and inside it you make function inputChanging and if you are trying to pass parameter means you call it then it executed itself , so for that you can make an anoynomouse function then isnide that you can call that function
 1-> Components-> It is just a function that gives you some HTML type of code
     -->it have function and class based components ,nowdays function based components are used widely -->In React we can Assume that Components are nothing but it act as a function